"Ginger worked with us on foods to eat, an eating schedule, and provided encouragement about how to make improvements.

 : a medical professional with a degree in nutrition and national accreditation who is qualified to give people nutrition prescriptions and guidance

-YOUR DIETITIAN
+YOUR DIETITIANS

 Integrative, clinical registered dietitian nutritionist

-Ginger Hultin MS RDN CSO
+Ginger Hultin DCN RDN CSO

-Ginger Hultin Nutrition Areas of Specialty
+Dr. Ginger Hultin Nutrition Practice Areas of Specialty

-Nutrigenomics (DNA nutrition/health testing)
+Nutrigenomics (DNA-based nutrition testing)

 Integrative Nutrition Support